erikschmutz/aws-cf/README.md

 The **aws-cf** utility library is a simple and minimal tool designed to streamline the deployment of AWS CloudFormation stacks.
 It provides a set of commands that make deploying, comparing changes, and packaging artifacts for your AWS infrastructure easier.

+It is a superset of cloudformation meaning that any existing cloudformation should be able to be integrated with the framework.

 Usage:

 ```bash